 Scholarship recipient Latu Bloomfield (5th from left) with Professor Coll (4th from right), Dr Kedrayate (4th from left) and members and former executives of Graduate Women (Fiji).

-Second-year Bachelor of Engineering/Electrical student of The University of the South Pacific (USP), Latu Bloomfield of Tonga and Fiji was all smiles when she received her scholarship at the Laucala Campus from Graduate Women (Fiji).
+Second-year Bachelor of Engineering/Electrical student of The University of the South Pacific (USP), Latu Bloomfield of Tonga was all smiles when she received her scholarship at the Laucala Campus from Graduate Women (Fiji).

 Formerly known as the Fiji Association of Women Graduates (FAWG), Graduate Women (Fiji) is a voluntary and non-profit organisation of women graduates working to promote lifelong education, improve the status of women and girls and to enable women to effect positive change for a peaceful world.

 In handing over the scholarship, Chief Guest Professor Richard Coll, USP Deputy Vice-Chancellor (Learning, Teaching and Student Services) acknowledged the support of organisations like Graduate Women (Fiji) for giving such opportunities to students who would not have otherwise been able to complete their studies.

 “It is no secret that women in the Pacific struggle to achieve what they want particularly in areas where women are under-represented.
 I appreciate the work of Graduate Women (Fiji) in this regard,” he noted.

 “This sort of initiative is just fantastic,” Professor Coll added, relating to a personal experience of a close family member who was denied such an opportunity but later managed to acquire higher education and fulfil her dreams.